Proposal for a

 169 (Brudziński, Jaki, Wiśniewska, Kempa)

-In the programming and implementation of the evaluations and monitoring activities, in
+In the programming and implementation of the evaluations and monitoring activities,

 particular in determining the need for unannounced evaluations in accordance with Article

-4(2) and Article 4(2a)
+4(2) and Article 4(2a),

-the Commission shall take into account information and
+the Commission shall take into account information

-recomendations provided by relevant (rapporteur) third parties, including independent
+relevant (rapporteur) third parties, including independent

-authorities, non-governmental organisations and international organisations such as the United
+authorities, non-governmental organisations and international organisations

 EN